leafo/lapis/docs/actions.md

 $options_table{
   {
     name = $self_ref{"req.headers"},
-    description = "Request headers table",
+    description = "Request headers table"
   },
   {
     name = $self_ref{"req.parsed_url"},
     description = "A table generated containing all the components of the requesting URL.
-Contains fields like `scheme`, `path`, `host`, `port`, and `query`", },
+Contains fields like `scheme`, `path`, `host`, `port`, and `query`"
+  },
   {
     name = $self_ref{"req.params_get"},
-    description = "Unprocessed table of parameters from the query string of the requesting URL", },
+    description = "Unprocessed table of parameters from the query string of the requesting URL" },
   {
     name = $self_ref{"req.params_post"},
-    description = "Unprocessed table of parameters from the body of the request", }
+    description = "Unprocessed table of parameters from the body of the request" }
 }